The Joker's Wild: Personnel

 By January 1973, with no complaints from the viewers or the network and good ratings, Barry signed a regular contract to host the program and continued in that role up to its cancellation in June 1975.
 Enright was brought on as executive producer of Joker during its final CBS season, and was mentioned by Barry himself on the program's final CBS episode.

 In 1981, Barry hired Jim Peck to serve as a regular substitute host for when he was unavailable.
 Peck subbed for Barry several times between 1981 and 1984, and the original plan set forth by Barry and producer Ron Greenberg was to have Barry end the 1983–84 season as host, announce his retirement on the first episode of the next season, and hand the show over to Peck on a permanent basis.
-When Barry died of cardiac arrest in May 1984, Enright posthumously overruled his partner and selected Bill Cullen, who had just completed five months of hosting the cancelled Hot Potato for the company, to take over the series.
+When Barry died of cardiac arrest in May 1984, Enright posthumously overruled his partner and selected Bill Cullen, who had just completed five months of hosting the cancelled NBC game show Hot Potato for the company, to take over the series.
 Cullen hosted for the final two seasons and Peck subbed for him for one week in 1986.
-Pat Finn hosted the 1990–91 version.
+Pat Finn hosted the 1990–91 version, and Calvin "Snoop Dogg" Broadus helmed the 2017–2019 version.

 Announcers

 Johnny Jacobs, a longtime friend of host Jack Barry, was the original announcer of The Joker's Wild.
 Jacobs served through most of its CBS run, with Johnny Gilbert and Roy Rowan filling in for Jacobs on occasion.
 When the series returned to first-run syndication in 1977, Jacobs, Gilbert, and Jay Stewart alternated the primary announcer position.
 Stewart became the exclusive announcer for The Joker's Wild (as well as for all Barry & Enright-produced game shows at the time) during the 1978–79 season; Bob Hilton and Art James were substitutes for Stewart for the 1980–81 season whenever he was unavailable.
-In 1981 Stewart was replaced as Barry & Enright lead announcer by Charlie O'Donnell, who announced for the remainder of the series' run.
-Johnny Gilbert and John Harlan filled in for O'Donnell on occasion.
+In 1981, Stewart was replaced as Barry & Enright lead announcer by Charlie O'Donnell, who announced for the remainder of the series' run.
+Johnny Gilbert filled in for O'Donnell on occasion.

 Ed MacKay, a local Los Angeles radio DJ and one-time overnight news anchor at KNX radio, announced the 1990–91 revival.